codecracker2014/pAccounting/README.md

 - Make personal budget
 - We help you to save money and fulfill your dreams.
 - Plan your goals with us.
+#features to be implemented
+- update eTemplets(By narendra)